MerlinLaboratory/DRIMS_template/README.md

 ## Example nodes

-You can test the functions with the following commands:
+You can test the functions with the following commands (Keep in mind the notes that are given below):

 **Python:**